jagrafft/weatherlink-data-logger/README.md

-# WeatherLink Data Logger
+# WeatherLink Data Logger: Last Most Recent Difference (_ARCHIVED_)
 Python application to retreive then log data from a WeatherLink station using a difference function.
+Proof-of-concept retained for reference.

+Branch is archived.

 ## Parameters
 | Parameter         | Data Type | SQL Data Type | Note       |